10 Must-Know Things About Safe Winter Driving in Norway (2025)

 You want to sit a little bit closer to the pedals and steering wheel when driving in challenging winter conditions than you probably normally do.
 “Sit like a priest,” if you will.

-Make sure your back is upright, and be a little closer to the pedals than you would on a leisurely road trip in summer conditions.
-Also, when you sit up straight and reach your arms forward, you should be able to have your writs comfortably on the top of the steering wheel.
+Make sure your back is upright and sit a little closer to the pedals than you would on a leisurely road trip in summer.
+Also, when you sit up straight and reach your arms forward, you should be able to have your wrists comfortably on the top of the steering wheel.

 You want this “tight” position because you don’t want to miss any reaction time finding the wheel and pedals should a situation suddenly occur on the road.

-Also, you want to have a good two-hand grip on the wheel (hands 10 to 2), not wasting time to start steering when you suddenly have to do it fast.
+Also, you want to have a good two-hand grip on the wheel (hands 10 to 2), not wasting time to grab the wheel and start steering when you suddenly have to do it fast.
 Makes sense?

 3. Test The Road Conditions

-It can sometimes be difficult to assess the road conditions from inside the car while driving.
+It can sometimes be challenging to assess the road conditions from inside the car while driving.

 Weather conditions can also change suddenly, around a curve, or from one side of a mountain to the other when you pass through a tunnel (and there are lots of tunnels in Norway).